Dnapert/cccYoloTraining/README.md

 # Checklist
 This is a checklist of things to do when creating a new dataset.
 If you're using the cli, you can skip most of these steps, but it's good to know what's going on under the hood.
 - [ ] Are ALL the images in the `images` directory?
+- [ ] Is the image directory flattened?
 - [ ] Are the annotations in the `annotations` directory?
 - [ ] Are the annotations 0 indexed?
+- [ ] Is there a `filename` key in the `annotations` of the annotation file?
 - [ ] Are the file paths in the annotations flattened?
-- [ ] Is the image directory flattened?
 - [ ] Do all the images have the same extension?
 - [ ] Did you resize the images?
 - [ ] Did you remove any classes?
 - [ ] Did you perform any augmentations?
 - [ ] Did you convert to yolo format?
-- [ ] Is there a data.yaml file in the data directory with the correct number of classes and the class names list?
+- [ ] Is there a data.yaml file in the converted data directory with the correct number of classes and the class names list?
 - [ ] Did you split the dataset into train, val, and test sets?

-The [main.py](#what-the-cli-does) cli works as an interface for the dataset_builder class.Once you have your images and annotations in the correct directories, you can use the cli to create a new project, or add to an existing project.
+The [main.py](#what-the-cli-does) cli works as an interface for the dataset_builder class.
+Once you have your images and annotations in the correct directories, you can use the cli to create a new project, or add to an existing project.
 The simplest thing to do, is run ```python main.py``` in the terminal.
 You will be guided through generating your dataset.